kdesai2018/ultimate-hackathon-starting-guide/machine-learning/README.md

   - High level API (Abstracts things more)
   - Slower runtimes(Shouldn't matter too much in this context)
   - Simplest to use
-  - Least lines of code
+  - Least lines of code needed
   - Less accurate models
   - Simple models with minial debugging

-Tensorflow (Recommended for experienced users and high performance models despite smaller datasets):
+Tensorflow (Recommended for experienced users who need high performance models despite smaller datasets):
   - High and Low level API's
   - Faster runtimes
   - Harder to use